Senior Housing & Senior Care Facilities

 Alzhiemer’s Care Homes

 When Alzheimer’s Disease, a form of dementia, begins to take hold the memory is the first thing to falter.
-However, as it progresses, the ability to take care of one’s self declines, and typically aggression also increases.
+As it progresses, the ability to take care of one’s self declines.
+Aggression may also increase.
 This makes seeking help from an Alzheimer’s care home ideal.
-These senior housing alternatives often have a alarms and design features to prevent wandering.
-The staff uses their special training to keep your loved one safe, and provide the health care they need to best manage patient conditions including aggression, depression, and confusion.
+These senior housing alternatives are specially designed and often have alarms and features to prevent wandering.
+The staff uses their special training to keep your loved one safe and provide the health care they need to best manage patient conditions including aggression, depression, and confusion.

 Memory Care Homes

-Memory care homes are quite similar to Alzheimer’s care homes, but these deal with all types of memory issues, generally a form of dementia.
-Staff help care for your loved one, give them routines and reminders to make their days easier, and maintain as much of the person’s memory as possible along the way.
-Plus, they take extra measures to make sure each person is able to stay safe since wandering often becomes more prevalent.
+Memory care homes are similar to Alzheimer’s care homes.
+Staff help care for your loved one, give them routines and reminders to make their days easier and maintain as much of the person’s memory as possible along the way.
+Also, they take extra measures to make sure each person can stay safe since wandering often becomes more prevalent.

-If you or your family need respite care, then you are likely providing for someone who needs regular, consistent care.
-It is very important that you, as a caregiver, get time for yourself.
-That is why we at ElderCare Connections take special time to match up your loved one’s needs with the respite care facilities around.
+Eldercare Connections takes special time to match up your loved one’s needs with the right respite care facility.
 They will care for your loved one and give you that much-needed break so you can continue to be their advocate.

 Hospice care is a specialized type of managed care that focuses on dignity and serenity at the end of one’s life.
-This can be due to simple aging, or due to a health ailment.
-The focus is on the patient, and everything is done to help ensure that they are comfortable, and that all of their special needs are met, 24-7.
-This is a special time that is unique for everyone, and ElderCare advisors careful to help you find the ideal hospice care facility to meet your specific and unique needs.
+The focus is on the patient, and everything is done to help ensure that they are comfortable and that all of their special needs are met 24-7.
+This is a special time that is unique for everyone.
+Eldercare advisors are here to help you find the ideal hospice care facility to meet your specific and unique needs.